 Thank you to DAP for sponsoring this DIY tray tutorial!
 All opinions are entirely my own.
 This post also contains affiliate links, but nothing that I wouldn’t recommend wholeheartedly.
 Read my full disclosure here.

-For instance, last year I made marble coasters out of our leftover floor tile.
+- Last year I made these DIY marble coasters out of our leftover floor tile.
 They made great Christmas gifts!

 Are you ready to see how to build this DIY serving tray?!

 I remember seeing this adorable DIY concrete tray with tiles on Shades of Blue Interiors a couple of years ago and it’s always stayed in the back of my mind!
 So when I was staring at these leftover tiles, I thought of this tray and thought it would be so fun to build a DIY wood tray with the cement tile as the bottom.

 This DIY tray that really shows off the cement tiles turned out SO cute!
 And is the perfect summer weekend project.
 It makes a great drink tray for all your summer parties and dinners out on the cozy patio.

 Step 1.
 Seal cement tile.